orangepi-xunlong/OrangePi_Build/README.md

   * OrangePi 4G-IOT

     OrangePi 4G-IOT build on MTK6737  Soc,
-    the offically maintained repository as follows:
+    the officially maintained repository as follows:

     kernel: